Cash Flow Forecasting

 Apart from automated forecast adjustments you can also create adjustments manually.

-In our scenario, we're making adjustments in Forecast Final Cost to New Travelling PM Budget.
+In our scenario, we're adjusting Forecast Final Cost to New Traveling PM Budget.
 To do so:

-Click on the blue triangle in the Distribution Total.
+Click the blue triangle in the Distribution Total.

 Choose Add forecast adjustment in the flyout panel.